National Day Parade: History

 In 1993, interactive participation by the public debuted in that year's edition to increase public participation and awareness of the parade as an important part of Singaporean life and as a symbol of national unity and identity.
 In 1997, organisers began to hold the "National Education Show"—a rehearsal of the parade for an audience of invited school students; the event is intended to provide students with an opportunity to attend at least one NDP.

+The 1999 edition, which was the last parade of the century, was the first parade to feature live orchestral music performing for the entire show for the first time by the Singapore Symphony Orchestra, under the baton of American conductor Bart Folse, which was the main music provider for that edition.
+The orchestra performed one of the songs at the parade such as the 1812 Overture which was played to fireworks at the end, as well as the event's theme song, "Together" (performed by Evelyn Tan and Dreamz FM, together with the 594-strong combined schools choir from various schools in Singapore in which they were the official choir for that year's parade with the SSO as the official orchestra for the parade as well), and a medley of National Day songs from 1984, 1986, 1998, and 1987.
+The orchestra would later return 8 years later in 2007 as part of the 240-member NDP 2007 Orchestra along with the Singapore Chinese Orchestra, the Malay and Indian ensembles, the Singapore Armed Forces Band, and the SYC Ensemble Singers.

 Due to the event's popularity, Singaporeans often lined up in overnight queues for a chance to obtain tickets to the NDP and its preview events; in 1993, the Special Operations Command had to be sent in to control overcrowding at one distribution site, and scalping became common by the mid-1990s due to both high demand and the Asian financial crisis.
 In 2002, organisers attempted to control crowds by not revealing the distribution sites in advance, but this did not alleviate crowding once the locations became known.
 In 2003, to rectify these issues, organisers adopted an electronic "ballot" system for tickets, in which residents register online or with a phone number for a chance to receive parade tickets.
 The new system was not without its initial problems, including tickets being left unclaimed due to applicants providing incorrect phone numbers, and the registration website having difficulties coping with the large amount of traffic.

 In 2005 and 2010, aside from the main parade being at the Padang, it was also held at the heartland areas.

 A scene of the 2007 parade at The Float.